-Price assessments for sulphuric acid represent a range in which a deal between a willing buyer and seller could have been done from Friday morning until the following Thursday afternoon.
-All information over the course of the trading week prior to publication is taken into account.
-Market information will be collected until 5:00pm UK time on the Thursday of publication.
+Price assessments for sulphuric acid represent a range in which a deal between a willing buyer and seller could have been done.
 Deals, bids and offers must be considered repeatable to be reflected in the assessments.

 When there is adequate liquidity and trade is deemed reliable and representative, Argus will establish the published price range by using the low and the high of confirmed deals done throughout the trading week.
 To qualify to set the low or high of the week, deals must meet the minimum volumes and strict delivery, timing, and specification requirements in our methodology.